sainthiago/txplained/README.md

 🔍 **TX or didn't happen.**

-An intelligent transaction analyzer that explains blockchain transactions in plain English.
+A clean, modern frontend for the TXplained transaction analysis service.
 Simply paste any transaction hash from supported chains and get a human-friendly explanation of what happened.

 ## 🌐 Supported Chains

+This app leverages the [TXplained API](https://txplained-agent.vercel.app/) which supports:

 ### EVM Compatible Chains
 - **Ethereum** - The original smart contract platform